 How are the girls and boys divided up?

 CCYHA House League programs are co-ed.
-We do try to put multiple girls together on one team.
-CCYHA offers a competitive all-girls travel team that plays surrounding communities for girls aged 15-19.
-In addition, there are city-wide all girls select teams rostered through EYHA.
+We do try to put multiple girls together on one house team.
+CCYHA offers competitive all-girls travel team that plays surrounding communities/states for girls aged 12-19.
+In addition, there are city-wide all girls select teams rostered through CCYHA during the 2023-24 season.
 These select teams allow girls playing co-ed house hockey from any organization for additional practice and games.

 Are scores kept during games?